google/gif-for-cli/README.md

     gif-for-cli --rows `tput lines` --cols `tput cols` 5437241

-Note: Generated ASCII art is cached based on the number of rows and columns, so running that command after resizing your terminal window will result in the ASCII Art being regenerated.
+Note: Generated ASCII art is cached based on the number of rows and columns, so running that command after resizing your terminal window will likely result in the ASCII Art being regenerated.

 ### Loop forever

     gif-for-cli -l 0 5437241

+Use <kbd>CTRL</kbd> + <kbd>c</kbd> to exit.

 ### Help